GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-13-1a-big-lake-basics.md

 <hr>

 This concludes the module.
-Proceed to the next module.
+More modules to come soon that cover Attribute Store.

 <hr>